marymar/vue-harry-potter-quiz-workshop/workshop-steps/step5.md

 # Step 5: Evaluate the option which was clicked

-Once placed all possibilities we need to add the click event listener to the options and evaluate, if the right choice was made by the user.
+Now that we offered the user all possible quiz answers, we need to add a click event listener to the option buttons and evaluate, if the right choice was made by the user.

-Define two more methods which evaluates the choice and handles the answer.
+Define two more methods which evaluate the choice and handle the answer.

 ```html
 <!-- Quiz.vue --->